What are my options for adhesive?

 Adhesive is not required, if you are replace the full LCD display screen as this includes the frame as well.
 However, in iPhone 7 and newer, a pre-cut frame adhesive is valuable to create a tighter "closer to waterproof" seal.
 If you are replacing the top front glass panel only, then adhesive is needed.

 Adhesive tape is key for repairs on iPads and tablets like Microsoft Surface or Galaxy Tab.
 There is more edge area on these devices and additional adhesive will insure your device is closed up properly and stays that way.
 It is helpful anytime you open the device.
 It is necessary, if replacing the front glass or glass touch digitizer on an iPad or tablet to secure the glass.
 The strength of the tape is also important.
-At RepairPartsPlus, we include Tesa tape with our iPad kits as it is very strong and has a good results for mobile repairs.
-If you want to have extra tape for insurance, check out the red tape.
-Red tape is very strong and we recommend for iPads along with TESA tape.
+At RepairPartsPlus, we include pre-installed Tesa tape with our iPad kits as it is very strong and has a good results for mobile repairs.
+If you want to have extra tape, check out the red

 Here are some installation tips: